240415-NET/trainer-code/Notes/Training-Topics-Running-List.md

-First two weeks topic recap!
+# Training Topics Running List

+## Git/Gitbash Stuff

 - Source Control Managment
 - Git + Gitbash
 - Initializing a repo
 - Cloning a repository
 - .gitignore
 - Git Commands
+- Git Branching/Merging (overview, not in depth)

-Conceptual Topics
+## Conceptual Topics

 - What is a Full Stack Developer?
 - What is C#?
 - What is .NET?